 Closing Thoughts

 Choosing the best vertical monitor involves finding one that packs the right features within your budget.
 Look for high refresh rates and adaptive sync options if you’re after vertical monitors that’ll work in a gaming setup.
-The ASUS VG27AQ-G is the perfect vertical monitor for that.
-But if you just need something for work or reading, one of our more budget options like the HP 24mh will do the job perfectly.
+The Asus VG27AQ-G is the perfect vertical monitor for that.
+But if you just need something for work or reading, one of our more budget options like the Asus VG246H will do the job perfectly.

 While you’re on the hunt for a vertical display, why not take some time to familiarize yourself with some common monitor terminology and features?
 If terms like “IPS” and “refresh rate” are new to you, it’s worth researching them further before making a purchase.
 Our guides on IPS vs. TN displays and the benefits of 144 Hz refresh rates are a good place to start.